Domain Adaptation under Missingness Shift: Discussion

 In single cell RNA sequencing, missing data indicators are often absent in count data due to dropout, where a tiny proportion of the transcripts in each cell are sequenced, so expressed transcripts can go undetected and are instead assigned a zero value.
 This is often dealt with by leveraging domain-specific knowledge to inform probabilistic models, such as assuming a zero-inflated negative binomial distribution of counts~\citep{risso2018general}, using a mixture model to identify likely missing values before imputing with nonnegative least squares regression~\citep{li2018accurateSCIMPUTE}, adopting a Bayesian approach to estimate a posterior distribution of gene expressions~\citep{huang2018saver}, or graph-based methods on a lower dimensional manifold derived from principal component analysis~\citep{van2018recoveringMAGIC}.

 In survey data, underreporting (i.e. missingness without indicators) arises in binary data when respondents give false negative responses to questions.
 As noted in \citet{SECHIDIS2017159}, this can be viewed as a form of misclassification bias.
-In its simplest form, an underreported variable has \emph{specificity} $p(\widetilde{x} = 0 | x = 0) = 1$ and \emph{sensitivity} $p(\widetilde{x} = 1 | x = 1) < 1$ (corresponding to one minus the rate of missingness).
-If the sensitivity is independent of the outcome $Y$, then this is referred to as \emph{non-differential} misclassification, which often, but not always biases measures of association towards zero \citep{dosemeci1990does,brenner1994varied}.
-Given knowledge of the specificities and sensitivities, prior work has derived adjusted estimators for the log-odds ratio \citep{chu2006sensitivity} and relative-risk \citep{rahardja_young_2021}. under non-differential exposure misclassification.
+In its simplest form, an underreported variable has \emph{specificity} $p(\widetilde{x} = 0 | x = 0) = 1$ and \emph{sensitivity} $p(\widetilde{x} = 1 | x = 1) < 1$ (one minus the rate of missingness).
+If sensitivity is independent of outcome $Y$, this is referred to as \emph{non-differential} misclassification, which often, but not always biases measures of association towards zero \citep{dosemeci1990does,brenner1994varied}.
+Given knowledge of the specificities and sensitivities, prior work has derived adjusted estimators for the log-odds ratio \citep{chu2006sensitivity} and relative-risk \citep{rahardja_young_2021} under non-differential exposure misclassification.
 Recent work has also provided conditions under which the joint distribution $p(y, \widetilde{a} | x)$ (outcome $y$, single binary underreported exposure $\widetilde{a}$, and fully observed covariates $x$) is identifiable \citep{adams2019learning}.

 In our setting, for binary covariates, estimating the missingness rates takes the form of learning from positive and unlabeled data \citep{elkan2008learning, bekker2020learning}.
 Here, identification of the missingness rates hinges on the existence of a separable positive subdomain~\citep{garg2021mixture}, which may not hold in problems of interest.
-However, in \emph{missingness shift} our goal is to learn an optimal target domain predictor, and we show that the missingness rates can be bypassed altogether.
 Many canonical distribution shift problems address adaptation under different forms of structure, including covariate shift \citep{shimodaira2000improving,zadrozny2004learning,huang2006correcting,sugiyama2007direct,gretton2009covariate}, label shift \citep{saerens2002adjusting, storkey2009training,zhang2013domain,lipton2018detecting,garg2020unified}, and concept drift \citep{tsymbal2004problem,gama2014survey}.
 We show that missingness shift with missing data indicators can often be reinterpreted as a form of covariate shift, but to our knowledge, missingness shift without indicators does not fit neatly into any previous setting.